ajhollid/bluewave_collaborative_git/readme.md

 ### Adding to Git

-Now that you've made some changes, you will want to add them to git.
+> Now that you've made some changes, you will want to add them to git.
 To do so, you have some options.
+>

-To add all of your changes in your projet to git, run:
+> To add all of your changes in your projet to git, run:
+>

-`git add .`
+> `git add .`
+>

-To add a specific file to git, run:
+> To add a specific file to git, run:
+>

-`git add <filename>`
+> `git add <filename>`
+>

-### Committing to Git
+> ### Committing to Git
+>

-Now that you've added your changes, it's time to commit:
+> Now that you've added your changes, it's time to commit:
+>

-`git commit -m "<descriptive_change_message>"`
+> `git commit -m "<descriptive_change_message>"`
+>

-Example:
+> Example:
+>

-`git commit -m "Added my name to Readme file"`
+> `git commit -m "Added my name to Readme file"`

+---

 ## Pushing Your Branch

+> You've commited your code, now it's time to share it.
+To do so, we can push our branch to a repository.
+You will likely want to push your branch to the original repository so it can be merged in.
+You can do so by running:
+>
+> `git push <orignal_repository_remote> <branch_name>`
+>
+> Example:
+>
+> `git push upstream feat/my-feature`
+>
+> You can also push to you rown repository:
+>
+> `git push feat/my-feature`
+>
+> This is useful if your branch isn't ready to merge into the original repository yet, or if you want to merge it into your own codebase.

 ## Making a Pull Request

+Finally, it's time to get our feature branch merged into the codebase.

+Head over to Github and go to the original repository.
+You should see that your branch has made it there!